CansyLand/ETHOnlineHackathon23/README.md

 ## set up localy:

-go to /pfp-tournament

-In this directory open your first terminal and start local blockchain node
+Open your first terminal and start local blockchain node
 ``` yarn chain ```

 In the same directory open your second terminal and deploy your contracts on your local chain